starlague/challengeWeb/README.md

 3. **Run the local server:**

 - Place project files in your server’s web folder (e.g., htdocs for XAMPP)
+    ```bash
+    php -S localhost:8000 -t public
+    ```

-- Open the site in your browser at: http://localhost/site_social
+- Open the site in your browser at: http://localhost:8000

 ## 🛠️ Usage
 **User Management**